Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Operator algebras on manifolds of bounded geometry

 Then we decompose $\mathcal{D}_t$ into a sum of elements $\mathcal{C}_t^{1} \circ \cdots \circ \mathcal{C}_t^{q}$, where each $\mathcal{C}_t^{l}$, $l = 1, \ldots, q$, is either equal to $\mathcal{A}_t^{l} - \mathcal{B}_t^{l, k'}$ or to $\mathcal{B}_t^{l, k'}$, and the sum of $k'$ for all the multiplicands adds up to $k$.
 For the term, which consists of the compositions of $\mathcal{B}_t^{l}$, we apply (\ref{eq_b_floc_comp}) and (\ref{eq_a3_part_int}) to conclude that it has an asymptotic expansion of the form (\ref{eq_at_tayl_t_exp}) up to the error term of the form as in the right-hand side of (\ref{eq_b_floc_comp}).
 From (\ref{eq_a3_part_int}) and the definition of $\mathcal{K}_{n, m}[\cdot, \cdot]$ from Lemma \ref{lem_comp_poly}, the coefficients of this asymptotic expansion are given by polynomials $\mathcal{J}_{r, 0}$, defined in (\ref{eq_part_calc}).

 For other terms, we decompose the integral into two parts: over $Q_t$ and over $Q_t^c$.
 To bound the contribution from $Q_t$, we use (\ref{eq_at_tayl_type}) and Lemma \ref{lem_bnd_prod_aloc}.
 To bound the contribution from $Q_t^c$, we use (\ref{eq_a_bnd_1loc}) and proceed as in (\ref{eq_b_floc_comp}).
 By combining the two bounds, we see that they contribute no more than the right-hand side of (\ref{eq_at_tayl_type}).
-This finishes the proof of the first part.

-The proof of the second part proceeds along the same lines with only one change: instead of the first part of Lemma \ref{lem_comp_poly}, one should use the second part. \end{proof} \begin{proof}[Proof of Lemma \ref{lem_apl_tayl_exp}] The proof is very similar to the proof of Lemma \ref{lem_at_tayl_t_exp}, so we only highlight the main steps.
+This finishes the proof. \end{proof} \begin{proof}[Proof of Lemma \ref{lem_apl_tayl_exp}] The proof is very similar to the proof of Lemma \ref{lem_at_tayl_t_exp}, so we only highlight the main steps.
 We fix $Z, Z' \in \real^{2n}$, $|Z|, |Z'| < \frac{\epsilon_0}{2}$, and let $x = \psi_{y_0}(Z)$, $x' = \psi_{y_0}(Z')$.
 We decompose the integral in the formula (\ref{eq_b_f}), into two parts.
-The first one is over the set $Q := B_{y_0}^{X}(\epsilon_0)^{\times(q-1)}$, and the second one is over its complement $Q^c$.
+The first one is over the set $Q := \mathbb{B}_{y_0}^{X}(\epsilon_0)^{\times(q-1)}$, and the second one is over its complement $Q^c$.
 Similarly to (\ref{eq_b_floc_comp}), but relying on Proposition \ref{prop_exp_bound_int}, we deduce the bound